leoncross/CV/README.md

 ## Leon Cross

-I am an incredibly passionate and eager to learn junior developer who recently graduated from Makers Academy.
+Passionate and eager to learn junior developer who recently graduated from Makers Academy.
 Coming from a successful 8 year career in Project Management spanning large scale multi-million pound programs to grass-root start-ups, I am eager to get up to speed, contribute and be a functional part of the team.

 [Skills](#skills) -- [Projects](#projects) -- [Education](#education) -- [Prior Work Experience](#experience)
 ____